Onelinerhub/onelinerhub/python/how-to-insert-variable-into-string.md

 ```

 - `var = '10'` - declare test variable to insert into string
-- `str` - resulting string with inserted variable
+- `str =` - resulting string with inserted variable
-- `f'` - tells python that we're going to insert some variables in this string
+- ` f'` - tells python that we're going to insert some variables in this string
 - `{var}` - name of the variable to insert (between `{` and `}`)

 ## Example: